Merlot

 Place the tenderloin on the indirect heat side of the grill.
 Cook for 10 minutes, then flip, and continue cooking over indirect heat for another 10 minutes.

 Move the tenderloin to the direct heat zone, and sear on all sides.
 Take a temperature of the beef.
-It should be 135ºF for medium rare, or 140ºF for medium.
+It should be 130ºF for medium rare, or 135ºF for medium.
 If the beef has not reached this temperature, move it back to the indirect side, and continue cooking until temperature is reached.
-Once the beef reaches your desired temperature, remove from the grill, and let rest for 5 minutes.
+Once the beef reaches your desired temperature, remove from the grill, and let rest for 10 minutes.

-After resting, either cut the beef into filets, or slices and serve.
-Enjoy!
+After letting the meat rest for 10 minutes, either cut the beef into filets, or sandwich slices to your preference.
+Serve your waiting guests and enjoy!

 While it’s not quite en vogue, Merlot produces phenomenal red wines that have ripe red fruit flavors plus tannin and structure.
 Plus, they’re usually more affordable than similar quality Cabernet!